adamhadani/logtools/PYTHON3-ADDITIONS.md

 Other aspects:
  - emphasis on `fr_FR.UTF-8` locale
  - most logs are in `RSYSLOG_TraditionalFileFormat`
- - found `logjoin` interesting, but running under `Mysql 8.0` which requires an up to date version of the DB interface `SQLAlchemy`.
-   This prompted removal of `SQLSoup` and move to current version of `SQLAlchemy`, with interest on the ORM.
+ - found `logjoin` interesting, but needed to change the DB interface: since I am running under `Mysql 8.0` which requires an up to date version of the DB interface `SQLAlchemy`, I removed  `SQLSoup` and converted to current version of`SQLAlchemy`, with interest on the ORM.
+This is used in `logjoin` and in the (added) `logdb`.

 ## Added functionality